esphome/esphome-docs/components/ota_http.rst

 ``ota_http.flash`` Action
 -------------------------

-Flash the device with a remote http firmware using this :ref:`action <config-action>` in automations.
+This action triggers the device to download and install updated firmware from the configured URL.
+As it's an ESPHome :ref:`action <config-action>`, it may be used in any automation(s).

 .. code-block:: yaml